Alumni on the Frontlines

 Gillian is currently a Physical Therapist at UChealth.

-Gillian was Physical Therapist in hospital and outpatient settings, and she is about to redeploy to CU Anschutz campus to help with the influx of COVID patients.
+Gillian was a Physical Therapist in hospital and outpatient settings, and she is about to redeploy to CU Anschutz campus to help with the influx of COVID patients.

 Denver JDS Alum